top of page

 Nothing keeps wonder alive for me like witnessing students' first encounter with philosophical thinking.
 My approach to teaching introductory courses is one of collaborative passion.
 Each year, I teach several sections of "Philosophy and the Good Life" at Gannon University, a first year core course in thematic questions and abiding concerns of philosophical inquiry, in which we interrogate what it means to live well and how to pursue that goal.
 As a teaching fellow at Boston College, I regularly taught, as sole instructor, a full-year core seminar, "Philosophy of the Person," introducing students to key thinkers and questions in the western philosophical tradition, with an emphasis on ethics and questions of human nature.

-Student reports confirm my commitment to ensuring our classroom is a welcoming space for vulnerable discussion where diverse and often divergent views are taken seriously and treated with respect.
+Students consistently affirm my commitment to ensuring our classroom is a welcoming space for vulnerable discussion where diverse and often divergent views are taken seriously and treated with respect.

 Courses Taught